SrinandanKota/MachineLearning/TextClassfication/README.md

 2.3 Summary

-In summary your program will output the following relevant chracteristics:
+In summary your program will output the following relevant characteristics:

 1. Class priors
 2. Performance on training data (using Bayesian estimators): overall accuracy, class accuracy, confusion matrix.